Skip to main content

 Endometrial Cancer

-Endometrial cancer is the most common gynecologic cancer diagnosed in the United States with an estimated 40,00 new cases resulting in approximately 7,500 deaths.
-As risk factors for endometrial cancer increase, the incidence of endometrial cancer will also rise, with a paradigm shift to younger ages.
-In our laboratory, we investigate how obesity and polycystic ovarian syndrome (PCOS) increases risk for endometrial cancer with a focus on progesterone sensitivity.
+Endometrial cancer is the most common gynecologic cancer diagnosed in the United States.
+As risk factors for endometrial cancer increase, the incidence of endometrial cancer rises.
+In our laboratory, we investigate the impact of obesity and race on endometrial cancer.

 Leiomyoma (Uterine Fibroids)

 Uterine fibroids, also known as leiomyomas, are benign tumors originating from the myometrium.
 These tumors can range from a few millimeters to over 20 cm in size.
-Leiomyomas are common and can occur in up to 77 percent of women while up to 20 percent of women suffer from significant morbidity, pain and discomfort, and excessive menstrual bleeding.
+Leiomyomas are common and can occur in up to 77% of women while up to 20% of women suffer from significant morbidity, pain and discomfort, and excessive menstrual bleeding.
 In our laboratory we are investigating how reactive oxygen species can promote the development and growth of leiomyomas.
-In addition, racial disparity of leiomyomas will be investigated in the context of ROS signaling.
+In addition, racial disparity of leiomyomas is investigated in the context of ROS signaling.
 We aim to understand how targeting hormonal and ROS pathways can specifically prevent or treat leiomyomas.

 NIH R01CA254367: Reactive Oxygen Species in the Initiation, Survival and Racial Disparity of Uterine Leiomyoma